 Spontaneous weakening of the valve or the ascending aorta (particularly with a birth defect in which the aortic valve is bicuspid Bicuspid Aortic Valve A bicuspid aortic valve is an aortic valve that has 2 cusps (leaflets) instead of the normal 3.
 The aortic valve is the valve that opens with each heartbeat to allow blood to flow from the heart... read more with only two, instead of three, cusps)

 Rheumatic fever and syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It... read more used to be the most common causes of aortic regurgitation in North America and Western Europe, where both disorders are now rare because of the widespread use of antibiotics.
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more used to be the most common causes of aortic regurgitation in North America and Western Europe, where both disorders are now rare because of the widespread use of antibiotics.
 In regions where antibiotics are not widely used, aortic regurgitation due to rheumatic fever or syphilis is still common.

 About 1% of babies have a bicuspid aortic valve, but it commonly does not cause problems until adulthood.